 The holy city of Jerusalem, despoiled of its worshippers, is to be mourned and lamented.
 As a consequence of their sins, its inhabitants have been placed under tribute to Saladin, and, having paid the capitation tax, are driven far from the kingdom.
 The walls of Jerusalem are bereft of their hermit occupants.
 God has stood back as if from the defilement of our evil, and Mohammed has taken over; where Christ was prayed to day and night at the appointed hours, now Mohammed is praised with uplifted voice.

-Unfortunately, letters of did kind did not encounter the so-expected assistance in manpower and/or supply.
-On the contrary, a growing sense of frustration and disappointment characterized the thirteenth-century prevailing attitudes to the Holy Land, while the miraculous aura of the former encounter with "a land flowing with milk and honey" (Ex. iii: 8) was gradually replaced by the biblical warning of "a land that eateth up the inhabitants thereof" (Num. xiii: 32).
+Unfortunately, letters of this kind did not result in the hoped-for assistance in terms of manpower and supplies.
+On the contrary, a growing sense of frustration and disillusionment characterized prevailing attitudes to the Holy Land the thirteenth century.
+The promise of “a land flowing with milk and honey” (Ex.
+III: 8) was gradually being replaced by the ominous Biblical warning of “a land that eateth up the inhabitants thereof” (Num.
+XIII: 32).

-What one may call “emergency pleas” accompanied the Mongols’ advance in the following century, as well.
-The Master of the Temple wrote to the Order officials about the Mongol advance and the downfall of Aleppo and Damascus, which brought about a large number of refugees (4 March 1260).
-Thomas also complained about the distressing incidents of letters’ theft, a crime rather common in the Levant.
-In light of the crucial situation and the many dangers in the route eastwards, the papal legate and Bishop Belen advised pious women to commute their crusade vows into financial contributions, instead of departing in pilgrimage to the Holy Land.
+These sorts of “emergency pleas” accompanied the advance of the Mongol hordes in the following century, too.
+The Master of the Temple wrote to the Order officials about the Mongol advance and the fall of Aleppo and Damascus, which brought about a large number of refugees (4 March 1260).
+Thomas also complained about the distressing incidents of letters being stolen, a crime rather common in the Levant.
+In the light of the critical situation and the many dangers on the route eastwards, the papal legate and the Bishop of Belen advised pious women to convert their Crusade vows into financial contributions, instead of departing on pilgrimages to the Holy Land.

-The crusaders’ recurrent calls for assistance usually found a positive response at the Apostolic See.
-It will be rather redundant to detail the popes’ continuous efforts for an effective assistance and, in parallel, their abortive attempts to bring about the mobilization of the Western rulers.
-Pope Gregory X, for example, a former crusader himself, sent Archbishop Corinth to Philip III of France asking the king to strengthen his support of the crusaders (4 March 1272), and the same day took care to inform the high dignitaries of the Military Orders about his diplomatic efforts.
-Papal policy, however, was not in line with the hesitant attitude of most Christian princes, who conditioned their support on the crusade to their own immediate political interests.
-In most cases, the crusader vow just served the anointed kings as an additional tool to engross the royal income, especially in France and England, the two leading kingdoms of Europe and as such a vital factor in the renewal of the crusades.
+The crusaders’ repeated calls for assistance usually encountered a positive response from the Apostolic See.
+It would be rather redundant here to detail the continuous efforts on the part of the popes to provide assistance and their abortive attempts to bring about the mobilization of the Western rulers.
+Pope Gregory X, for example, a former crusader himself, sent the Archbishop of Corinth to Philip III of France asking the king to strengthen his support of the crusaders (4 March 1272).
+He used the occasion to also inform the high dignitaries of the Military Orders about his diplomatic efforts.
+Papal policy, however, did not reflect the hesitant attitude of most Christian princes, whose support for the Crusade tended to be conditioned by their own immediate political interests.
+In most cases, especially in France and England, the crusader vow was used just as a means to replenish royal coffers and, as such, were a vital factor in the renewal of the Crusades.

-The growing indifference toward the Holy Land throughout the thirteenth century was due to multiple reasons, some of them successfully encapsulated by Guillaume Lagarde in the title of his book, “the emergence of the lay spirit at the Late Middle Ages”.
-The laicization and secularization processes embraced all fields of life, and left their mark on the prevailing attitudes to the crusades, as well.
-True, the multiplicity and heterogeneity of the crusades could be regarded as “a byproduct of a changing world…ever evolving historical reality.”
-They further embodied more realistic attitudes toward the Holy Land – which included a better knowledge of the Levant and the Moslems -- instead of the mythical approach of former generations.
+The growing indifference toward the Holy Land throughout the thirteenth century had multiple causes, some successfully encapsulated by Guillaume Lagarde in the title of his book, The emergence of the lay spirit in the Late Middle Ages(translation mine).
+The processes of laicization and secularization embraced all fields of life and left their mark on prevailing attitudes to the Crusades.
+It is true that the diversity and heterogeneity of the crusader armies could be regarded as “a byproduct of a changing world…ever evolving historical reality.”
+They further embodied more realistic attitudes toward the Holy Land – which included a better knowledge of the Levant and the Muslims – instead of the mythical beliefs of former generations.